 - Concerns about a member of staff’s conduct towards vulnerable people (for example, a child or an adult with care and support needs), whist carrying out their work

-- Information that suggests an employee, sub-contractor, agency worker or volunteer is unsuitable to work with children or vulnerable adults
+- Information that suggests a colleague, sub-contractor, agency worker or volunteer is unsuitable to work with children or vulnerable adults

 - Belief that senior managers and the designated safeguarding lead have failed to take appropriate action in response to safeguarding concerns